Artist Registry

 STATEMENT OF WORK

-I've uploaded three different projects, and each has its own statement.
+I've uploaded four different projects, and each has its own statement.

 Most of the images I use represent a variety of life-forms and contain the essence and energy behind these phenomena.
 For me, it’s as if the biological phenomena of my brain has been transported through my body and hands onto paper; my drawings represent the wake of life as we move through the water of time.
 I am fascinated with scientific discovery as a source of creative inspiration.
 “Brains” furthers my exploration into the seeming dualities of nature and imagination in order to ask how society comes to terms with changes in our environment.